Samah-00/Red-Ball-Forever/README.txt

 The player joins the ball on its adventure across a series of levels with increasing difficulty.
 The player controles the ball's moves using the arrows of the keyboard or the letters (A: right, D: left
 W: up).
 He must lead it to the red flag at the end of each level in order to win the level.
-In the game, there are some obstacles such as water, monster and spikes that would cause the ball to lose meaning the ball should avoid these obstaclesin order to reach the flag at the end of the map.
+In the game, there are some obstacles such as monsters, water and spikes that would cause the ball to lose meaning the ball should avoid these obstacles in order to reach the flag at the end of the map.
 Here is how the collision of the ball with the different objects affects the player:
  ● collision with the red flag: the player wins the current level and levels up.
  ● collision with the monster: the player immediately loses the level and repeats it.
- ● collision with the sea: the player immediately loses the level and repeats it.
+ ● collision with water: the player immediately loses the level and repeats it.
  ● collision with a spike: the player loses a life (out of three lives).
  ● collision with a star: adds 100 to the score.
 For each level, the player has three lives.
 The game contains three levels.